 Browse Credit and Lending

 A loan origination fee is a charge by a lender for processing a new loan application.
-It is typically a percentage of the loan amount and can be understood in greater detail by referring to the term Points.
+It is typically a percentage of the loan amount and can be understood in greater detail by comparing it with mortgage points.

 Definition